chaitanyasugathan/Cybersecurity/README.md

 # Cybersecurity
-Note: This Github repository contains the project work files created by me as part of CyberSecurity learning
+Note: This Github repository contains the projectwork documentation created by me as part of CyberSecurity learning

 ## Automated ELK Stack Deployment